prometheus/proposals/proposals/0069_prometheus-exporters-otel-embedding.md

   - gomod: github.com/prometheus/node_exporter v1.x.x
 ```

-The OCB will recognize the exporter as a valid receiver and include it in the built collector binary.
+The OCB would recognize the exporter as a valid receiver and include it in the built collector binary.

+To keep dependency compatibility visible, a dedicated `prometheus-opentelemetry-collector` distribution would be created to continuously test dependency conflicts and compilation failures when embeddable exporters are added to a generated collector build.

 ### Example Configuration